 Ready to learn more?
-Read on to learn about this hot marketing strategy and how it can be used to convert.
+Read on to learn about gamification marketing and how it can be used to convert.

 Remember when McDonald’s and Hasbro came together to create a fast-food Monopoly game?